herawenn/sms-gen/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Choose the country code, and how many numbers you'd like to generate.\n Saves generated numbers to `results/generated.txt` / Verified numbers in `results/valid.txt` / Non verified numbers in `results/invalid.txt`
+Choose the country code, and how many numbers you'd like to generate.
+* Saves generated numbers in `results/generated.txt`
+* Saves verified numbers in `results/valid.txt`
+* Saves non verified numbers in `results/invalid.txt`

 <p align="right">(<a href="#readme-top">back to top</a>)</p>